wp-plugins/8digits/readme.txt

 * Initial Beta Release

 == Upgrade Notice ==

+= 1.0.1 =
+Adds data layer on cart data to be used in campaign actions

 = 1.0 =
 Initial Production Release - Updates location to production environment